 Macroeconomic Principles ECN 211

 A descriptive analysis of the structure and functioning of the American economy.
 Emphasis on basic economic institutions and factors that determine national income and employment levels.
-Consideration given to the macroeconomic topics of national income, unemployment, inflation and monetary and fiscal policies.
+Consideration is given to the macroeconomic topics of national income, unemployment, inflation, and monetary and fiscal policies.

 Microeconomic Principles ECN 212